Despite multiple defections, no disqualification recorded in Bengal Assembly in past decade | Politics

 Over four dozen legislators from the Congress, Left Front and the TMC switched sides in the 15th and 16th Legislative Assembly -- between 2011 and 2021, they said.

-In the 16th Assembly alone, around 24 of the 44 Congress MLAs and eight of the 32 Left MLAs had crossed over to either the TMC or the BJP.
+In the 16th Assembly alone, around 25 of 44 Congress MLAs and eight of 32 Left MLAs had crossed over to either the TMC or the BJP.

 In many cases, parties have refrained from filing disqualification pleas for ''fear of losing the main opposition party status in the assembly''.